-This method MUST translate the PartialTimestamp instance into a DRMAA format time string and append the string to the given 'java.util.StringBuffer'.
-Since the 'PartialTimestampFormat' class doesn't use fields, the 'fieldPosition' parameter SHALL be ignored.
+This method MUST translates the PartialTimestamp instance into a DRMAA specifiedformat time string and appends the string to the given 'java.util.StringBuffer'.
+Since the PartialTimestampFormat class doesn't use fields, the 'fieldPosition' parameter isSHALL be ignored.
+This method is equivalent to 'stringBuffer.append(format(format(obj)))'.
 This method is equivalent to 'java.lang.StringBuffer.append(PartialTimestampFormat.format(Object))'.

-In order for this parsing operation to be performed, the 'PartialTimestamp' instance must have no unset field of a lower order than the highest order set field, with the exception of the second and zone offset fields.
+In order for this parsing operation to be performed, the PartialTimestamp instance must have no unset field of a lower order than the highest order set field, with the exception of the second and zone offset fields.
 For example, if the YEAR is set, the MONTH, a day field, the HOUR, and the MINUTE must also be set for this operation to be performed.
 Failure to meet this criterion MUST result in a 'java.text.ParseException' being thrown.
+SECONDS and ZONE_OFFSET are always optional.
+In order to represent a PartialTimestamp object as a string, the PartialTimestamp object cannot have an unset field that is less significant than the most significant set field.
+That is to say that if CENTURY is set, YEAR, MONTH, and DAY_OF_MONTH must also be set.
 SECONDS and ZONE_OFFSET are always optional.

-'obj' - the object to format.
+obj - the object to format.

-'stringBuffer' - the 'StringBuffer' to which to append the results.
+stringBuffer - the StringBuffer to which to append the results.

-'fieldPosition' - ignored.
+fieldPosition - ignored.

-This method MUST return a reference to the 'stringBuffer' parameter.
+This method MUST returns a reference to the stringBuffer parameter.